vuestorefront/theme-utilities/README.md

 - `from` Array of source directories:
   - `path` Path to source directory.
 Can be relative or absolute.
   - `ignore` Array of ignored files/paths.
 Paths are [glob](https://github.com/isaacs/node-glob)-compatible.
 Contents of `.nuxt` and `node_modules` are ignored by default.
+  - `ignoreParse` Array of files that shouldn't be parsed by `ejs`.
+It overrides `parseAllExtensions` and file extensions parsed by default.
   - `variables` Template variables resolved at build-time.
   - `watch` Whether directory should be watched for changes.